Also known as Allogeneic Hematopoietic Cell Transplant, Allogeneic HCT or Allogeneic BMT.

 Medications to prevent or fight infection, such as antibiotics, anti-viral, or anti-fungal medicines

-Some patients have few side effects.
-Others have serious complications that require long hospital stays.
-Some problems can be life-threatening.
+Side effects may vary.
+Some patients have few side effects, while others may have serious complications that result in long hospital stays.
+Some problems can even be life-threatening.

 Side effects from chemotherapy or radiation therapy used during conditioning or as part of treatment